 For example, while the Hebrew word for Sabbath is “Shabbat” or “Shabbos”, it is quite clear the implication when the word for Saturday in Armenian is “Shabat”, Bulgarian and Polish are “Sabota”, Ukranian and Croatian are “Subota”, and so on and so forth.
 Not every language has a name for saturday which is synonymous with Sabbath, but many do.
 See this chart:

-Of course, this is not merely speculation, as any God-fearing Jewish scholar can tell with absolute certainty the truth that Sabbath has and always was from Friday at sundown to Saturday at sundown.
+Of course, this is not merely speculation, as any God-fearing scholar of ancient Hebrew can tell with absolute certainty the truth that Sabbath has and always was from Friday at sundown to Saturday at sundown.

 Meanwhile, the pagan Romans of the early centuries celebrated worship of the sun god Helios on Saturday.
 When Constantine fused Sol Invictus paganism with Christianity, and changed the Christian day of worship also to Sunday, he also made it law, so that any Christian who defied it by celebrating on Saturday would be a breaker of Roman law.